Brazilian Institute of Geography and Statistics: Requirement and confidentiality of information

-The legislation, according to Federal Decree No. 73,177 of November 20, 1973 and Law No. 5534 of November 14, 1968, modified by Law No. 5878 of May 11, 1978, deals with the obligation and confidentiality of information collected by IBGE, which is intended exclusively for statistical purposes and has no legal value, not being usable as evidence or proof.
+The legislation, according to the Federal Decree No. 73,177 of November 20, 1973 and the Law No. 5534 of November 14, 1968, modified by the Federal Law No. 5878 of May 11, 1978, deals with the obligation and confidentiality of information collected by the IBGE, which is intended exclusively for statistical purposes and has no legal value, not being usable as evidence or proof.

 Failure to provide information within the specified deadlines, or providing false information is a crime subject to a fine, initially, of up to 10 times the highest minimum wage in the country, and up to twice this limit on later occasions.